Canada Tipping Laws (2026): Federal & Provincial Rules for Employers

 Many restaurants process tips through electronic payments, but credit card fees can reduce the actual amount employees receive.
 Some employers deduct processing fees from tips, while others cover the cost themselves.
 While no federal law prohibits deductions, some provinces, like British Columbia and Ontario, have banned employers from deducting processing fees from employees’ tips.

-Non-Tipped Work & Dual Jobs
+Non-Tipped Work & Dual Jobs in Canada

 Some tipped employees also perform non-tipped duties, such as cleaning or restocking.
 In Canada: